 Let $G$ be a graph with a DP-cover $\mathcal{H} = (L, H)$.
 Most of the proof of Theorem \ref{mainTheorem} is concerned with showing that, under suitable assumptions, $G$ has a proper partial $\mathcal{H}$-coloring with certain desirable properties.
 We start by introducing some notation.
 For a vertex $v\in V(G)$, the \emphd{average color-degree} $\overline{\deg}_\mathcal{H}(v)$ of $v$ in $\mathcal{H}$ is defined by the formula

 Given a partial $\mathcal{H}$-coloring $\phi$ of $G$ and a vertex $v \in V(G)$, we let

 As explained in \S\ref{subsec:sketch}, if $v \not \in \dom(\phi)$, then $L_\phi(v)$ is the set of colors that can be used for $v$ without creating a conflict with the vertices that are already colored by $\phi$.
-Given parameters $d$, $\ell$, $\eta > 0$, we define the following functions:

-The meaning of this notation will become more clear after we describe the randomized coloring procedure used to establish the following technical lemma.
+The main tool in our proof of Theorem~\ref{mainTheorem} is the following technical lemma: